 Read & Publish: feedback from librarians and library consortia

-Over 470 institutions in more than 30 countries, nine library consortia and an international library organization are participating in our cost-neutral Read & Publish Open Access initiative.
+Over 500 institutions in 39 countries, nine library consortia and an international library organisation are participating in our cost-neutral Read & Publish Open Access initiative.

 Mac Anthony Cobblah, Librarian, University of Cape Coast, Ghana, and EIFL Licensing Coordinator for Ghana: